Mathématique: Intergalactic Gate Bridge

 Because it’s the same thing O’Neill gave Carter.

 The thing she doesn’t have.
 The thing she’s been missing.
-Maybe for a long time.
+Maybe since Jack O’Neill left the Mountain.

 Someone who sees her.
-Sees what she does, and how she does it, and the ways
+Sees what she does, how she does it, all the ways

 “Sam,” he says, urgency rising like a charging capacitor.
 “I believe that you can do anything.
 I believe—I believe—god.”
 He’s tripping over himself trying to get the words out, the idea across, already worried he’s too late.
 He might be months too late, even years too late.
 “You’re borderline magical.
 It’s it’s it’s it’s obscene, actually.
 Everyone talks about Jackson, it’s always Jackson, he opens doors, sure, but you—you build windows.
 You get overlooked.
 The creative capacity you bring to bear is is—it’s beyond belief.
 Beyond rational credulity.
 The physics you do—it’s—it’s full of—”